maikytech/Treasure-Hunt/README.md

 # Treasure-Hunt
-Game developed in C++ using the command line
+Game developed in C++ using command line